 At it's core, the "Middle Burner" concept teaches that it is most important to protect the spleen and stomach by balancing not only hot and cold foods, but "yin and yang" as well.
 Chinese Dietary Therapy can help manage yin and yang of Qi and blood as the middle burner or spleen and stomach is pivotal in the creation of yin during the digestive process.
 In terms of Chinese Dietary Therapy, this means that the foods are selected on the basis of whether they help or hinder the restoration of our overall pattern to a state of balance or health.

-One of the most commonly encountered patterns of imbalance is "spleen vacuity with dampness".
+One of the most commonly reported problem of imbalance is "spleen vacuity with dampness".
 The spleen may become weak due to fatigue, excess worry or overeating of sweets, chilled or uncooked foods.
 According to Chinese medicine theory, when the spleen becomes weak, it’s functions of moving and transforming the products of digestion may become impaired.
 Typically this results in fluids accumulating in the spleen which is referred to as dampness, this in turn impairs your "digestive fire" and the vicious circle forms.

 "Spleen weakness with dampness" is all too common when eating a Western diet due to our sweet tooth and over-consumption of fats, unhealthy oils and wheat as a staple grain which tends to be damp and cool.

 How Garlic Can Help Your Qi